-So made it so different?
+So what made it so different?
 It was much lighter in taste and texture.
 Definitely a case of "less is more".
-While I won't pretend that this recipe is as good as what I ate at that wedding, I can assure you it's much easier than the Bennet & Luck style of couscous I used to make, and just as easy (and much nicer) than those packets from celebrity chefs that I've spied at my local supermarket.
+While I won't pretend that this recipe is as good as the one I ate at that wedding, I can assure you it's much easier than the Bennet & Luck style of couscous I used to make, and just as easy (and much nicer) than those packets from celebrity chefs that I've spied at my local supermarket.

 Serves 3 - 4 as an accompaniment; 4 as part of a Bennett & Luck style of salad.

 1/2 a vegetable stock cube

 250ml boiling water

 6 - 8 dried apricots, each cut into 6 pieces

 a small amount of finely grated lemon zest

 a small handful of parsley, fined chopped

 Place the couscous and currants or sultanas (and the apricots, but only if they are the preferable, old-fashioned, tough, dried kind - not the soft, more expensive ones that seem to have taken over) in a large bowl.

 Boil a kettle and make a stock with the portion of stock cube, and the cumin and coriander.
 As soon as it's dissolved, pour it over the couscous.
 Cover with a saucepan lid or some clingfilm, and let it stand for 15 minutes.